lukso-network/docs/docs/tools/lsp-factoryjs/classes/universal-profile.md

 After, it will:

-- upload metadata to IPFS and set the [LSP3 Universal Profile](../../../standards/universal-profile/lsp3-universal-profile-metadata) metadata,
+- upload metadata to IPFS and set the [LSP3 Profile](../../../standards/universal-profile/lsp3-profile-metadata) metadata,
 - attach the Universal Receiver Delegate to the ERC725 Account contract,
 - set the Key Manager as the owner of the LSP0 ERC725 Account, and
 - set all [LSP6 Permissions](../../../standards/universal-profile/lsp6-key-manager#-types-of-permissions) to the `controllerAddresses` except `DELEGATECALL`.